SolarArbiter/SolarArbiter.github.io/data_model.md

 ### Observations
 {: .anchor}

 An Observation must be associated with a Site.
-A Site object must be created before an Observation.
+A Site object must be created before an Observation can be associated with it.

-Creation of Observations will have the following required parameters:
+Creation of Observations requires the following parameters:

 -   *Name* - name of the Observation
 -   *Variable* - variable name, e.g. power, GHI.
 Each allowed variable has